 The plantar fascia is typically tough enough to handle everything we put our feet through, but sometimes it can’t handle all the stress, which leads to inflammation and pain on the bottom of your feet.
 It is common among runners and athletes but can also affect anyone who stands for long periods of time.

-Other factors that can cause plantar fasciitis include:
+Other risk factors that can cause plantar fasciitis include:

 - A sedentary lifestyle